postmanlabs/labs-docs/legacy-documentation/v5/postman_for_publishers/run_button/environments_run_button.md

 ### Use the Run in Postman API to include the environment on page load

-The
+> Only the dynamic (HTML) Run in Postman button exposes the Run in Postman API.

+The Run in Postman API uses the `_pm()` method to create or modify client-side environments.
+You could use the API to do something like pass login credentials to Postman:

-Postman also provides an API using the `_pm()` method to programmatically generate an environment client-side.
-Read more about the [Run button API](https://learning.postman.com/docs/postman_for_publishers/run_button/run_button_API) and how to dynamically alter button behavior.
+Read more about the [Run button API](https://learning.postman.com/docs/postman_for_publishers/run_button/run_button_API) and how to alter your Run in Postman button's behavior.

 ```javascript
 _pm('env.create', 'Spotify', {